PTF halts tennis activities at NTC

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Pakistan Tennis Federation had to abruptly halt all activities at the National Training Centre following the news that women’s top player Sarah Mehboob and her father Mehboob Khan had contracted the coronavirus.
+ISLAMABAD: The Pakistan Tennis Federation had to abruptly halt all activities at the National Training Centre following the news that Sarah Mehboob, the country's top women’s player, and her father Mehboob Khan had contracted the coronavirus.

 The tennis activities at the PTF Complex had resumed on June 8.
-Both Sarah and her father used to visit the PTF Complex for training and coaching.
+Both Sarah and her father had been visiting the PTF Complex for training and coaching.